iot-salzburg/gpu-jupyter/README.md

 ## Quickstart

-1. A computer with an NVIDIA GPU is required.
-If you don’t have an own setup with a NVIDIA GPU, check out [Saturn Cloud](https://saturncloud.io/?utm_source=Medium+&utm_medium=TDS&utm_campaign=ChristophSchranz&utm_term=GPUJupyter) for a free GPU-powered Jupyter solution.
+1. Ensure that you have access to a computer with an NVIDIA GPU.
+If you don’t have your own setup, you can try [Saturn Cloud](https://saturncloud.io/?utm_source=Medium+&utm_medium=TDS&utm_campaign=ChristophSchranz&utm_term=GPUJupyter) for a free GPU-powered Jupyter solution.
 2. Install [Docker](https://www.docker.com/community-edition#/download) version **1.10.0+**
  and [Docker Compose](https://docs.docker.com/compose/install/) version **1.28.0+**.
 3. Get access to your GPU via CUDA drivers within Docker containers.
-    You can be sure that you can access your GPU within Docker, if the command `docker run --gpus all nvidia/cuda:11.6.2-cudnn8-runtime-ubuntu20.04 nvidia-smi` returns a result similar to this one:
+You can confirm that you can access your GPU within Docker if the command below returns a result similar to this one:
+    ```bash
+    `docker run --gpus all nvidia/cuda:11.6.2-cudnn8-runtime-ubuntu20.04 nvidia-smi`
+    ```
     ```bash
     Thu Jul 21 10:28:11 2022
     +-----------------------------------------------------------------------------+